JustFixNYC/justfix-ts/packages/react-aria-modal/README.md

 ---

-**THIS IS A FORK** This was forked from the original [react-aria-modal](https://github.com/davidtheclark/react-aria-modal), which was excellent but fell out of maintenance and was hard to change because of its lack of tests, the fact that it's in JavaScript (rather than TypeScript), and the fact that it has dependencies strewn across multiple github repositories (some of which have bugs that need fixing).
+**THIS IS A FORK.** This was forked from the original [react-aria-modal](https://github.com/davidtheclark/react-aria-modal), which was excellent but fell out of maintenance and was hard to change because of its lack of tests, the fact that it's in JavaScript (rather than TypeScript), and the fact that it has dependencies strewn across multiple github repositories (some of which have bugs that need fixing).

 Consequently, this fork does things a bit differently: